Team-BHP > Travelogues > Route / Travel Queries

 Therein lies the problem.
 I don't think there is any policy on roads that can be applied nation-wide completely discounting local realities.
 So GoK has decided to get rid of NHAI and develop the roads via KSTP.
 Some GoK maintained roads are not bad at all.

-binand is online now (5) Thanks
+binand is offline (5) Thanks

 Reply